dibbs-vdc/ccql/README.md

 [Setting Up Your First Admin User](https://github.com/dibbs-vdc/ccql/wiki/Setting-Up-Your-First-Admin-User)

+## VDC Deployment

+1) SSH in to server
+2) In /home/vdc/ccql pull the correct code
+3) touch /home/vdc/restart.cmd

 ## Contributing

 We'd love contributors!
 Please contact us for more information.
 At this time, we don't have a formal process to contribute, but we're working towards that.